00jw/shibboleth-configs-oxford/README.md

 A few configs to make life easier

-## shibboleth2.test.xml`
+## shibboleth2.test.xml

 Rename to shibboleth2.xml for use.
-For generating the metadata required for registration
+For generating the metadata required for registration.

 ## shibboleth2.production.xml

 Rename to shibboleth2.xml for use.
+Add the correct entityID and supportContact attributes.

-Changes from default:
+Config includes:
  - EPPN descoping
  - Oxford only metadata
  - Longer timeout